anshusharma1983/httpServer/README.md

 __POST /kill__ <br>
 with arguments <br>
 __connid=1__

-Returns immediately, and also causes the connection with connid=X to return immediately with response {“stat”:killed}.
+returns immediately, and also causes the connection with connid=X to return immediately with response {“stat”:killed}.
 The response to this request should be {“stat”:ok} (unless the request wasn’t found in which case you should decide what the most appropriate response is.
 <br>

 The last catch is that your VP of Engineering doesn’t believe that any HTTP library will be as performance as one that you write yourself (you really need a new job) so has forbidden you from using one.
 So be prepared to read/write from sockets yourself and to parse/prepare the responses yourself.
 You can use json libraries.